WHAT IS CROWDFUNDING?

 Here are some important things to understand when trying to raise money through crowdfunding:

-Campaigns centered on causes in the news or that truly touch people’s hearts are often successful but raising tens of thousands of dollars for a new nonprofit group supporting an arcane issue is not going to work.
+- Campaigns centered on causes in the news or that truly touch people’s hearts are often successful but raising tens of thousands of dollars for a new nonprofit group supporting an arcane issue is not going to work.
 Raising a lot of money for a personal need rarely works.
-Browse through Transparenthands and look for campaigns like yours.
 If you see a high number of failures for those with ideas similar to yours, take heed.

 Nearly every successful campaign has about 30 percent of its crowdfunding goal committed through family, friends and a network of close connections before it’s launched.
 Without that initial boost of donations hitting a campaign early, the success rate is very low.